 Mark 8:27-38

-Below is my rough translation and some exegetical notes for Mark 8:27-38.
-Because this text comes up several times in the common lectionary, I am not approaching it quite as naively as I usually try to approach the texts.
-My comments will contend that this story is wrongfully identified as “Peter’s Declaration,” which is quickly shut down because of the “Messianic Secret.”
-And in the end, I think the phrase “Jesus’ First Prediction of His Death” should be “Jesus’ First Disclosure of His Death.”
-The point: I believe this is a heated roadside argument between Peter and Jesus over which direction they should take.
+The point: I believe this is a heated roadside argument between Peter (on behalf of the twelve) and Jesus over which direction they should take.
 Peter seems to have a triumphalistic view in mind of what it means to call Jesus “the Christ.”
-Jesus insists on taking another kind of path, using the language “Son of Man.”
+Jesus insists on taking another kind of path, using the language “Son of Man,” which includes suffering and death.
 I will explain my position at the end of the translation, but throughout I will go with the most intense interpretation of the words in this story which demonstrate how contentious I believe Mark intends it to be.

-27 Καὶ ἐξῆλθεν ὁ Ἰησοῦς καὶ οἱ μαθηταὶ αὐτοῦ εἰς τὰς κώμας Καισαρείας τῆς
+27 Καὶ ἐξῆλθεν Ἰησοῦς καὶ οἱ μαθηταὶ αὐτοῦ εἰς τὰς κώμας Καισαρείας τῆς

 Φιλίππου: καὶ ἐν τῇ ὁδῷ ἐπηρώτα τοὺς μαθητὰς αὐτοῦ λέγων αὐτοῖς, Τίνα